MirceaMacarie/API_Testing/README.md

 # API Testing
 These are some API endpoints manually tested by myself using Postman, a special tool for API testing.
-I made more tests with different parameters for every endpoint, in order to verify and practice Positive testing and Negative testing.
+I made more tests with different parameters for every endpoint, in order to verify and practice Positive testing and Negative testing on APIs.

 ------